-We look forward to a productive and prosperous year ahead for our communities in partnership with Government as a whole.
+We look forward to a productive and prosperous year ahead for our communities in their diverse nature in partnership with Government as a whole.
 We therefore invite your comments and feedback on the implementation of this document so that we can monitor and evaluate our progress and identify any gaps that should be addressed moving forward.

-This is a start of the GSDM renaissance - "A total commitment is paramount to reaching the ultimate performance"-Tom Flora
+This is a continuation of the GSDM renaissance-"A total commitment is paramount to reaching the ultimate performance "- Tom Flora